THOMAS EMBLING HOSPITAL

 Thomas Embling Hospital is a 116-bed secure forensic mental health hospital, situated in Fairfield, an inner Melbourne suburb.
 Opened in 2000, the hospital was purpose designed and built to provide advanced clinical treatment and programs.
 Most patients are from the criminal justice system, either transferred from the prison system or ordered by the courts to be detained for psychiatric assessment and/or care and treatment.

 The hospital has seven accommodation units covering Acute and Continuing Care, and includes a specialised women’s unit.
-Comprehensive education and recreation facilities are provided through TAFE and YMCA respectively.
+Comprehensive education and recreation facilities are provided through Kangan Institute and Healthstream respectively.

 All patients at Thomas Embling Hospital have access to a range of therapeutic programs, which are designed to provide purposeful, meaningful and individually and socially valued activities.
 The therapeutic programs focus on assisting patients to reconstruct a positive, adaptive sense of themself.